FoodChain is one of Kentucky’s most innovative nonprofits!

 Since its inception, FoodChain has been dedicated to showing the links, not just in food systems, but also communities.
 Our farm is only a part of what is being done in the building we occupy.
 We share our walls with a craft brewery, a seafood restaurant, a nonprofit incubation hub, a bike co-op, an art studio, coffee roasters, roller derby league, and a bourbon distillery!
 That’s a lot of community in one spot!
 We are not an isolated unit: our success is dependent upon all of our neighbors, so that we are able to support each other and grow as symbiotically as possible.
 The tenants of this building are linked with the knowledge that we are all stronger together, and our goals are to demonstrate increasing resiliency and economic development through partnerships and collaboration.

 Our strongest link is to Smithtown Seafood, one of Chef Ouita Michel‘s family of restaurants, to whom we directly sell our tilapia, lettuce, leafy greens, herbs, and microgreens.
-We are able to provide them with the freshest fish and greens in Lexington, as well as grow special herbs and microgreens to suit any special that Chef Jonathan Sanning wants to create.
+We are able to provide them with the freshest fish and greens in Lexington, as well as grow special herbs and microgreens.
 This allows us to demonstrate the benefit of mutualistic partnerships between farmers and restaurants while creating market avenues for aquaponic produce.

 We are dedicated to providing a space where people can come experience one of the newest ways to have a sustainable, urban farm.
 Come check us out for a Saturday tour!

-As we grow to include a Teaching and Processing Kitchen as well as a Neighborhood Grocery, we will be serving as a model of both infrastructure and economic development for food hubs throughout Kentucky.
+We now also have a Teaching and Processing Kitchen and plans for a future Neighborhood Grocery, in order to better served as a model of both infrastructure and economic development for food hubs throughout Kentucky.
 Our space will serve as the connection between small rural farmers, urban farms, seconds processing facilities, grocery stores, schools, people suffering from food insecurity, and anyone who wants to learn any or all aspects of food systems.

 This is how we demonstrate the small ways each person can be a part of the solution to the growing need for a better food system!